Best Question: Jake Tapper, ABC News

 AP (“analysis”): “determined, deadly serious,” “grim-faced leader, rarely smiling or laughing”

-Time “a dour and downbeat press conference…”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Time “a dour and downbeat press conference…”Liz Cox Barrett is a writer at CJR.